 Rebecca E. Bazan practices in the area of complex commercial litigation at both the trial and appellate levels.
 She has worked in diverse areas, including animal law, environmental law, administrative law, consumer fraud, business and tort litigation, civil RICO and employment discrimination.

 Ms. Bazan has developed extensive experience in animal law and animal rights litigation and regulatory counseling, including representation of businesses or entities in the entertainment, agricultural, fashion and food production spaces whose operations involve animals or animal products or services.
 She has experience with the Endangered Species Act, Animal Welfare Act, National Environmental Policy Act and the Convention on International Trade in Endangered Species of Wild Fauna and Flora.

-Ms. Bazan also serves as a member of the Washington, D.C. office of Duane Morris’s pro bono committee and diversity and inclusion committee.
+Ms. Bazan also serves as a member of Duane Morris’s pro bono committee and diversity and inclusion committee.

 Ms. Bazan is a 2009 graduate of Harvard Law School, where she was co-chair of the article selection committee of the Harvard Journal of Law and Gender, and a graduate of Emory University, where she was elected to Phi Beta Kappa.

 Areas of Practice

 Animal Law and Animal Rights Litigation

 Business and Tort Litigation